 Funny Clips on What Not To Do as a Cashier

-My mentor, Mr. Jim Rohn, candidly tells his students that entry level positions are like a ladder rather than a bed.
-They are intended to be the first step into the working world, not a final resting place.
+Jim Rohn, America's foremost business philosopher, said that "entry level positions are a ladder, not than a bed."
+They're the first step into the working world; not a final resting place.

-He says the value we bring to the workplace is what dictates the value we can expect to earn in terms of wages.
+It's not about our value as a human being, but our skills and abilities that determine our earning power.
+"The value we bring to the workplace is the value we can expect to earn in terms of wages."

 © 2015 Peg Cole